2025 Gartner® Critical Capabilities for Customer Data Platforms Access report

 What is a CRM?

 Customer relationship management platforms are designed to help organizations manage the contact information of prospects and customers.
-Sales channel interactions, as well as contact center and customer support call are also typically included as data points within a CRM.
+Sales channel interactions, as well as contact center and customer support calls, are also typically included as data points within a CRM.

-A CRM system is used to track and record touch points along the customer journey, from pre-purchase, to purchase, to retention and advocacy.
-The system enables organizations to record customer interactions (e.g., phone calls, including dates, times and call transcripts), as well as customer purchase history.
+A CRM system is used to track and record touch points along the customer journey, from pre-purchase to purchase to retention and advocacy.
+The system enables organizations to record customer interactions (e.g., phone calls, including dates, times, and call transcripts), as well as customer purchase history.
 CRM systems help organizations provide better customer service and customer experience.
 When used effectively, CRM systems can help retain customers and grow revenue.

 Read More: CDP Vs. CRM: How To Master Your MarTech Stack